WvanWoerden/siegel_asiacrypt_artifact/README.md

 ```
 sage plot_even_unimodular.sage
 ```
-This generates Figures 1 and 2 from the paper.
+This generates the pdf files `plots/even_packing.pdf` and `plots/even_smoothing.pdf` corresponding to Figures 1 and 2 in section 3.2 of the paper respectively.
 It computes existence bounds for even unimodular lattices with a good packing and smoothing respectively.

 To generate Figure 3 in the eprint go to the `scripts/` folder and run
 ```
 sage plot_concrete.sage
 ```
-This generates a plot of existence bounds for good packings in the genus of `I_k + 521I_k` for $k=8,16,24,32,40,48,56,64$.
+This generates the file `plots/concrete_packing.pdf` corresponding to Figure 3 in section 4 of the eprint version.
+It is a plot of existence bounds for good packings in the genus of `I_k + 521I_k` for $k=8,16,24,32,40,48,56,64$.
 The data for this is available in the `data/` folder.

 # Patch for computing local densities at $p=2$

-The file `/scripts/quadratic_form_fixed` contains the class `QuadraticFormFixed` which fixes the inefficient implementation in the `QuadraticForm` class for counting local densities at $p=2$.
+The file `scripts/quadratic_form_fixed` contains the class `QuadraticFormFixed` which fixes the inefficient implementation in the `QuadraticForm` class for counting local densities at $p=2$.

 Here a small example of its usage.
 Note that the computation below is extremely slow for the regular `QuadraticForm` class in SageMath version 10.4, but with the patch it is nearly instant.
 ```